 We intend to avail ourself of the "controlled company" exception under NASDAQ rules because LLC will continue to control more than 50% of the voting power of our common stock following the completion of this offering.
 The "controlled company" exception eliminates the requirements that we have (a) a majority of independent directors on our board and (b) compensation and nominating/corporate governance committees composed entirely of independent directors, as independence is defined in Rule 10A-3 of the Exchange Act and under the listing standards.
 The "controlled company" exception does not modify the independence requirements for the audit committee, and we intend to comply with the requirements of Sarbanes-Oxley and the NASDAQ.
 We will be required to have an audit committee with at least one independent director during the 90-day period beginning on the date of effectiveness of the registration statement filed with the SEC in connection with this offering and of which this prospectus is part.
-After this 90-day period and until one year from the date of effectiveness of the registration statement, we will be required to have a majority of independent directors on our audit committee.
-Thereafter, we will be required to have an audit committee comprised entirely of independent directors.
+After this 90-day period and until one year from the date of effectiveness of the registration statement, we will be required to have a majority of independent directors.
 We expect to have one independent director on our board upon completion of this offering.
 See "Management-Directors and Executive Officers."